Frequently Asked Orthodontic Questions

 Appointments:

 We respect your time and try to stay on schedule.
-We reserve a specific time for each patient and would appreciate that you arrive on time.
-If an appointment needs to be changed, please call, as soon as possible, in order to maintain your scheduled treatment plan.
+We reserve a specific time for each patient and would appreciate if you arrive on time.
+If an appointment needs to be changed, please call as soon as possible, in order to maintain your scheduled treatment plan.

 Appointments during school:

 At the request of our schools, long appointments (half hour or more) are to be scheduled in the early morning or early afternoon before 3:00 PM.
-In doing so, fewer students will need to be excused during the day, allowing us to treat shorter (15 minutes) appointments after 3:00 PM.
+In doing so, fewer students will need to be excused during the day, allowing us to treat shorter (15-minute) appointments after 3:00 PM.

-*Note that this policy has been approved by the Pennsylvania Dental Association and the Department of Public Instructions, Commonwealth of Pennsylvania.
+*Note that this policy has been approved by the Pennsylvania Dental Association and the Department of Public Instruction, Commonwealth of Pennsylvania.
 With the proper form, no student will be denied excusal from school.
-Ask our reception for a form to be filled out by the doctor / parent and approved by the school.
+Ask our receptionist for a form to be filled out by the doctor/parent and approved by the school.